Paul reassures the Thessalonians regarding the participation of dead saints in the arrival of Jesus from heaven – 1 Thessalonians 4:13-18.

 After meeting the Lord, believers

 will remain with him “forevermore.”
-Precisely where this occurs is not stated
+Precisely where this occurs is not stated,

-- whether Jesus returns with his saints to heaven, they accompany him as he continues
+whether Jesus returns with his saints to Heaven, they accompany him as he continues

-his descent to the earth, or the entire company remains suspended in midair for
+his descent to the Earth, or the entire company remains suspended in midair for

-Thus, Paul reassures the
+Thus, Paul reassured the

-Thessalonians regarding the participation of dead saints in the events of that final
+Thessalonians regarding the participation of dead saints in the events of that

-day.
+final day.
 The dead will be resurrected first and reunited with the living.
-Then the entire company will meet Jesus as he descends from heaven.

-to the Lord and remain forevermore in his presence.
+gathered to the Lord and remain forevermore in his presence.